-I won’t argue that we should have a “World Suicide Day” or that suicide should be actively encouraged, but I do believe that the stigma of failure and despair has to be removed from suicide and from people who choose this option.
+I won’t argue that we should have a “World Suicide Day” or that suicide should be actively encouraged.
+But I do believe that the stigma of failure and despair has to be removed from suicide and from people who choose this option.

-The comment that appalls me most after people have learnt of someone’s suicide is “How could he do that to us?”
-First of all, every person’s mind and heart is full of secrets, so any judgement should be withheld unless that person discloses their motives.
+What appalls me most after someone’s suicide is the question posed by other people, full of reproach and quite often self-pity, “How could he do that to us?”
+First of all, every person’s heart is full of secrets, so any judgement should be withheld unless that person discloses their motives.
 Second, nobody has an obligation to live.
 As nobody asked us if we wanted to be born, we don’t even have an obligation towards our parents, let alone friends, colleagues or society.

 A suicide is far too easily associated with failure, interpreted as an act of giving up.
-But many different reasons can be fathomed: a sense of having had a rich life with experiences that cannot be topped, curiosity about the act and a possible afterlife (something which should endear suicide to religious people), an exaggerated sense for adventure, or even to make a certain point.
+But many different reasons can be fathomed: a sense of having had a rich life with experiences that cannot be topped, curiosity about the act and a possible afterlife (something which should endear suicide to religious people), an exaggerated sense for adventure, or even to make a political point.

-But my main question is this: How can anybody associate suicide with failure unless one can explain what the meaning of life is?
+How can anybody associate suicide with failure unless one can explain what the meaning of life is?
 As long as there is no convincing argument about the meaning of life, leaving this life is no worse an option than staying.

 Please excuse the drama, but are you beginning to see that choosing one’s time, place and manner of death might be quite a sensible wish after all?